largecats/spark-notes/glossary.md

 ### PIG

-**PIG** A high-level platform for creating programs that run on Hadoop.
+**PIG** A high-level (MapReduce) platform for creating programs that run on Hadoop.
 Can execute its Hadoop jobs in MapReduce, Spark, etc.

 **PIG Latin** Language for the PIG platform.
 Abstracts the programming from the Java MapReduce idiom into a notation which makes MapReduce programming high level, similar to that of SQL for relational database management systems (RDBMS).
 Supports UDFs in Java, Python, etc.